Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Here are a few features that make this possible:

 By using the metric library, you can easily drag and drop pre-configured metrics to your dashboard.
 With this, you can create a custom PPC report dashboard in a matter of seconds!

-The Query Builder allows you to further customize your dashboards by including dimensions and filters to your data.
+The Metric Builder allows you to further customize your dashboards by including dimensions and filters to your data.
 This helps you only show the most relevant data to your client.

-With the Query Builder, you can also access data from third-party integrations to report on metrics that might not be native to Databox.
+With the Metric Builder, you can also access data from third-party integrations to report on metrics that might not be native to Databox.

 Data calculations can help you provide more context to the performance of your client’s PPC campaigns.
 You can create calculated metrics to monitor ROI and ROAS or combine metrics from multiple data sources to get a better understanding of your client’s overall performance.

 Visual settings will allow you to control the look and feel of the dashboard you share with your clients, helping you maintain consistency in your presentation.
 With Databox, you can easily adapt the look and feel of your reporting dashboard to match the audience you are presenting to.

 Tracking and reporting on PPC data is time-consuming.
 The more time you spend creating your dashboards, the less time you actually have to monitor and improve campaign performance.